aadilraza339/Hacktoberfest/README.md

 ##### ` git checkout master `

-Now merge any changes that were made in the original repository’s master branch, that you will access through your local upstream/master branch, with your local master branch:
+Now merge any changes that were made in the original repository’s master branch, that you will access through your local upstream/master branch, with your local master branch :

 ##### ` git merge upstream/master `